JoeRoddy/trpc-clone/README.md

 ### The Server

-The server exposes `handleRpcRequest()` - a simple implementation that takes the incoming request (`path` and `args`), and an API object, and invokes the function at the given path:
+The server exposes `handleRpcRequest()` - a simple implementation that takes the incoming request (`path` and `args`), and an API object, and invokes the function at the given path (or returns any non-func as a value):

 ```ts
 // rpc-lib/server/index.ts